lilygeorgescu/UBnormal/README.md

 ![](./imgs/abnormal_scene_29_scenario_3.gif)
 ![](./imgs/normal_scene_16_scenario_2.gif)

-# We released the ground-truth for the test set. 🌟 NEW
+# 🌟 NEW: We released the ground-truth for the test set.

 ### Table of Contents: